GeoBo/home-library-service/README.md

-# Home Library Service
+# Home Library Service - part 2

-## Description:
- Let's create a music library in your home!
- In our library users can create, read, update, delete data about Artists, Tracks and Albums, add them to Favorites in their own Home Library!

 ## Instructions:
-1. Сlone and install npm packages
+1. Сlone repo
 2. Rename the file '.env.example'  to '.env'
+3. Start Docker Desktop
-3. Open terminal and enter command "npm start"
+4. Open terminal and enter command "docker compose build"
+5. Enter command "docker compose up"
-4. Open second terminal and enter command "npm test"
+6. Open second terminal and enter command "npm test"
-5. More information can be found in the "package.json" file under the "scripts" category.

-App start on port 4000, you can open in your browser OpenAPI documentation by typing http://localhost:4000/api and try to send request and get response
+## Warnings:

+1) If images from Docker Hub don't run, change docker-compose content from 'image' to 'dockerfile'.
+2) With some system configurations, the application can suddenly stop while working.
+If DB has launched, but there are no messages from the application in the console, it is necessary to restart the PC, remove all containers, images and volumes of Docker and build again.
+3) Error "Port is alloсated" - restart the system or assigned to the .env file to another port (change from 4000 to 4001).
+4) Error "Endpoint for "default" not found" - delete the meta.json file at 'C:\Users\your-username\.docker\contexts\meta\meta.json', it will be created automatically.
+5) If the database migration error, clean the folder "app/src/db/migrations" and run app again.

+## Attention!:
+Migrations are generated and ran automatically during the launch of the application.
+To check the migration, stop the application, make changes in entity, and then start 'docker compose up' again.